zhuqianqian/Passbook/README.md

 <a name="note1" id="md_anchor"><sup>1</sup>Material Themes</a>: Certain Material features require Android 4.4 or Android 5.0.

 <a name="note2" id="md_anchor"><sup>2</sup>data synchronization</a>: Synchronization before version 2 uses Google Play Games snapshot service, which can save up to 3MB data.
-The integration with Google Drive is underdevelopment and it is to be available in version 2.0.
+Since version 2, you can choose from Google Play Games snapshot service or Google Drive as the server to synchronize your data.
+Even if you chose Google Play Games service, the data is actually stored in your Google Drive folder, managed by Google Play Games service, and it can only be accessed by Passbook.